alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 ```

-In the following example the `order` variable is not used:
+In the following example, the `order` variable is not used:

 ```java
 int total = 0;